davydog187/website/priv/blogs/2025/08-22-tailscale-app-connector.md

 }
 ---

-Ever need to write a website that you want to expose internally, and don't want to expose to the internet at all?
+Ever need to write a website that you want to expose internally without exposing it to the internet at all?

-How about a service running in Fly.io that you want to access from AWS, and you also want to avoid exposing it to the internet?
+How about a service running in Fly.io that you want to access from AWS while avoiding internet exposure?

-If you run a small team like I do, you might not have the resources to set up secure bridges between VPCs in different clouds, the technical capabilities to do so, or the Anthropic budget to vibe one.
+If you run a small team like I do, you might not have the resources to set up secure bridges between VPCs in different clouds, the technical capabilities to do so, or the budget to build one.

-Lucky for you, I am going to show you how [Tailscale App Connector](https://tailscale.com/kb/1281/app-connectors) makes this possible, and how you can do this for yourself.
+Lucky for you, I'm going to show you how [Tailscale App Connector](https://tailscale.com/kb/1281/app-connectors) makes this possible and how you can do this yourself.

 ### What is Tailscale?

 For the uninitiated, [Tailscale](https://tailscale.com/) is a VPN solution built on top of [Wireguard](https://www.wireguard.com/) that makes connecting devices on different networks a breeze.
-Simply spin up the [Tailscale agent](https://tailscale.com/download) on a machine and your desktop, configure your policy to allow traffic between them, and BOOM, you can now access that device from anywhere.
+Simply spin up the [Tailscale agent](https://tailscale.com/download) on a machine and your desktop, configure your policy to allow traffic between them, and boom—you can now access that device from anywhere.
 Don't believe me?
-Give their [quickstart guide a go](https://tailscale.com/kb/1017/install).
+Give their [quickstart guide](https://tailscale.com/kb/1017/install) a try.

 I've used Tailscale for a million things, but to name a few: